TCodina/TCodina.github.io/_posts/2023-05-01-linear_regression_practice.md

 ## Evaluate the model on test set

 At this point, we are in possession of a trained model that can predict the price of a car given the seven characteristics mentioned above.
-To this end, we create a function that takes this vector, transform it accordingly to fit it into the model and return the car's price
+To this end, we create a function that takes this vector, transforms it accordingly to fit it into the model and returns the car's price

 ```python